baihuqian/baihuqian.github.io/_posts/leetcode/2018-08-15-minimum-window-substring.md

 * If there is such window, you are guaranteed that there will always be only one unique minimum window in S.

 # Solution
 Use a sliding window with two pointers, assisted with a Hash Map.
+If the string is ascii-encoded, we can replace the hashmap with an array of size 128.
 ```java
 class Solution {
     public String minWindow(String s, String t) {